 The following are examples of data-related projects that highlight.
 Note more complex projects, especially ones with custom platforms, are grant or institutionally funded, which enables scholars to create more robust public-facing works.

-Divisions of the Bible - a data visualization project that uses the tool Tableau
+Divisions of the Bible - a data visualization project that uses the tool

-Also see, Humanities & Data for more projects
+Also see, for more projects

-Simulated Dendrochronology of U.S. Immigration - a visualization project shows the historical immigration to the U.S. (1830 -2015)
+- a visualization project shows the historical immigration to the U.S. (1830 -2015)

-The Opportunity Project - brings technologists, government, and communities to rapidly prototype digital products—powered by federal open data—that solve real-world problems for communities across the country.
+- brings technologists, government, and communities to rapidly prototype digital products—powered by federal open data—that solve real-world problems for communities across the country.

-Human Genome Project - an international, collaborative research program whose goal was the complete mapping and understanding of all the genes of human beings
+- an international, collaborative research program whose goal was the complete mapping and understanding of all the genes of human beings

-LIGO - a scientific collaboration of international physics institutes and research groups dedicated to the search for gravitational waves
+- a scientific collaboration of international physics institutes and research groups dedicated to the search for gravitational waves

-The New England Seismic Network - a BC science project that shows how much the ground moves in Weston, Massachusetts
+- a BC science project that shows how much the ground moves in Weston, Massachusetts

 The following questions are helpful to consider when beginning a data project.